matteomalucchi/HiggsToFourLeptons-8tev/README.md

 formed by the leptons in the final state as described in detail in the article
 \href{https://journals.aps.org/prd/abstract/10.1103/PhysRevD.86.095031}{[Phys.Rev.D86:095031,2012]}.
-Then, the algorithm is applied to the whole dataset in order to obtain a graph in which the distribution of the kinematic discriminant $K_D$ versus the invariant mass of the four leptons is plotted.
+Then, the algorithm is applied to the whole dataset in order to obtain a graph in which the distribution of the kinematic discriminant versus the invariant mass of the four leptons is plotted.
 This shows a clear separation between signal and background, hence a further cut on the data can be applied in order to obtain a "cleaner" sample.
 Finally, the invariant mass of the four leptons is fitted in order to obtain an estimate of the Higgs mass.